Effect of color reconnection and rope formation on strange particle production in p+p collisions at $\sqrt{s}=13$ TeV: Results and Discussion

 \subsection{Particle ratios}

 To study the enhanced production of strange hadrons in small systems as reported by the ALICE experiment \cite{nature:2017}, the ratio of yields of strange hadrons (K$^{0}_{s}$, $\Lambda$, $\Xi$, and $\Omega$) with respect to non-strange particles ($\pi^{+}$+$\pi^{-}$) within the same acceptance has been estimated.
 In Fig.~\ref{fig:BaryonbypionMode0} (left), these ratios are plotted as a function of $\langle dN_{ch}/d\eta \rangle_{|\eta| < 0.5}$ by using the \texttt{PYTHIA8} model with different values of RR and compared with the results from the ALICE experiment \cite{PartRatio1}.
 It can clearly be seen from this figure that the \texttt{PYTHIA8} model with MPI-based CR mechanism underestimates the ALICE data except for K$^{0}_{s}$/$\pi$ ratio.
-As expected, the RR plays no significant role in explaining the particle ratio.
-The discrepancy between the experimental data and model calculations widens with the increase of strange quark content of hadrons.
+As expected, the RR plays no significant role in explaining the particle ratio which can also be evident from Fig.~\ref{fig:dndy_Mode0}.
+The discrepancy between the experimental data and the model calculations widens with the increase of strange quark content of hadrons.
+The rationale behind the reduced yield of strange baryons in MPI-based CR is explained in Section \ref{Integrated_yield}.